-- Sign up for Senior Family College appointments with parents and counselor (August-October) - Review and follow College Document Form request deadlines - Senior Collaborations with counselors (September/November) - Visit with college representatives during lunch (listed on Naviance Student) - Attend Private and Parochial Schools College Fair, and the Jesuit Colleges and Universities Fair - Re-take SAT and ACT as necessary (September-December) - Students are responsible for sending testing scores directly from the testing agencies - Begin out-of-state applications, UCs & Common App as early as August - Apply to private colleges and universities October- February Check for early action/early decision deadlines-usually early November - Apply to California State Universities-CSUs (available October, deadline November 30) - Apply to University of California-UCs (available August, deadline November 30) - Attend Financial Aid Night and complete the FAFSA (opens October 1).
-Check school websites for due dates.
-CalGrant FAFSA deadline is March 2 and it will be automatically sent by Jesuit High School

-Some private schools require a CSS Profile - check websites and complete the CSS profile at collegeboard.org

-- Check all college emails and portal this is how schools will communicate with you - Register for housing (meet all deadlines) - Notify colleges of your intent to register by May 1, 2020
+- Sign up for Senior Family College appointments with parents and counselor (August-September) - Review and follow College Document Form request deadlines - Senior Collaborations with counselors (August/October) - Visit with college representatives during lunch (listed on Naviance Student) - Attend Sacramento Private & Parochial College Fair (Sept 28) and various in person/online college fairs - Re-take SAT and ACT as necessary (September-December) - Students are responsible for sending test scores directly from the testing agencies - Begin out-of-state applications, UCs & Common App as early as August 1 - Apply to private colleges and universities October- February - Check for early action/early decision deadlines-usually November 1 or 15 - Apply to California State Universities-CSUs (available October 1, deadline November 30) - Apply to University of California-UCs (available August 1, deadline November 30) - Attend Financial Aid presentation and complete the FAFSA (opens October 1).
+Check school - •websites for due dates.
+CalGrant FAFSA deadline is March 2 and the Cal Grant GPA verification will be - electronically submitted by Jesuit High School - Some private schools require a CSS Profile check websites and complete the CSS profile - at collegeboard.org. - Check all college emails and portals this is how schools will communicate with you - Register for housing (meet all deadlines) - Notify colleges of your intent to register by May 1, 2023